+Up to $3,000.00 and a 2:1 (applicant to MAC) match per award.
 Applicants who have outstanding MAC project support activities or reports are ineligible to apply for funds until all previously awarded grant requirements have been completed and approved.
 No more than two grants may be awarded to an applicant within one fiscal/calendar year.
-A 2:1 match is required of which no more than 33% of total costs may be met by in-kind contributions (see budget page for more information).
 A single project cannot be funded from two separate quarterly grants.
-Project support grant applications from organizations receiving General Operating Support (GOS) funding will be given lower priority – these GOS organizations are encouraged instead to be a collaborating partner in a project grant application made by another organization.
+Project support grant applications from organizations receiving General Operating Support (GOS) funding will be given lower priority – these GOS organizations are encouraged instead to consider being a collaborating partner in a project grant application made by a non-GOS organization.

 Applications must be postmarked or delivered to the MAC office by 5 PM of the deadline date.
 If the deadline occurs on a holiday or weekend, the next business day becomes the default deadline date.
 No late, faxed or emailed applications may be accepted.

 1st Q: Friday, February 15

 May – July, 2019 (project’s initiation date range) 2nd Q: Wednesday, May 15 August – October, 2019(project’s initiation date range) 3rd Q: Thursday, August 15 November, 2019 – January, 2020 (project’s initiation date range) 4th Q: Friday, November 15